-Although at first you might think this bustling and fast-paced city might not suit an older person, in fact there are so many things to do in London for the elderly, even if they’re not up to climbing stairs or walking long distances.
+Although at first you might think this bustling and fast-paced city may not suit an older person, you'll easily find plenty of things to do in London for the elderly.

 There are several different routes you can take and each is narrated by an expert tour guide who will give you information about everything you see.

 Many bus tour operators also include a ticket to travel on a cruise boat on the River Thames too, so keep an eye out for special offers.

 The Shard rose to fame - literally! - in 2009 and welcomes over two million visitors each year.
 The Shard offers stunning 360-degree views across the entire city from its glass windows and you can even enjoy a glass of champagne as part of the experience.

 There are some top bars and restaurants at The Shard if you want to enjoy a nice meal, too.
 Just make sure you visit on a clear day, otherwise you might be disappointed!

 Alternatively, for other magnificent views over the city, you can also go up The Fenchurch Building (otherwise known as the Walkie Talkie building) for free!

 History buffs and older people will really enjoy a trip to the must-see attraction of the underground Churchill War Rooms, where he planned out England’s war strategy during World War II.